ademar111190/ff-data-personal-use-only/README.md

             - Extra time
             - Penalties
     - 1º and 2º of each group are promoted
-    - 15º, 16º, 17º and 18º of each group are relegated
+    - 15º, 16º, 17º and 18º of each group are relegated, 8 relegated teams in total
 - Phase 2 - Knockout
     - Semin final
         - 1ºA x 2ºB two games, second game at 1ºA home